 That’s perfectly fine though, as the Aeros are well built, soberly styled and get a comfortable backlit keyboard, as well as all the needed ports on the sides, so they were in no need of an overhaul.

-However, there are actually two high-tier Aeros available this year from what we know so far, an Aero 15-X9 with Nvidia RTX 2070 graphics (most likely Max-Q) and a 144 Hz high refresh-rate screen, but also an Aero 15-Y9 with the Intel Core i9-8950HK processor, Nvidia RTX 2080 Max-Q graphics and a wide-gamut UHD screen with 100% AdobeRGB coverage and Pantone certification.
+However, there are actually two high-tier Aeros available this year from what we know so far, an Aero 15-X9 with Nvidia RTX 2070 Max-Q graphics (which we’ve reviewed over here) and a 144 Hz high refresh-rate screen, but also an Aero 15-Y9 with the Intel Core i9-8950HK processor, Nvidia RTX 2080 Max-Q graphics and a wide-gamut UHD screen with 100% AdobeRGB coverage and Pantone certification.

 Check out the specs-sheet below for more details.